ilaborie/blog/src/pages/benchmarking-akka-http-cassandra-local/index.md

 |2nd attempt | 52,196 req/sec  | 27,507 req/sec |   992 req/sec  |
 |3rd attempt | 48,293 req/sec  | 30,746 req/sec | 1,122 req/sec  |

-Comparing the throughput, obviously adding Cassandra and **wait the HTTP response until Cassandra persistence is done** makes the performance order of magnitude down, and the CPU usage for 3 were around 40% although that of 1 and 2 topped at 100% like the prevoius article.
+Comparing the throughput, obviously adding Cassandra and **wait the HTTP response until Cassandra persistence is done** makes the performance order of magnitude going down, and the CPU usage for 3 were around 40% although that of 1 and 2 topped at 100% like the prevoius article. (i.e.) The bottleneck is shifted to database I/O from CPU resource competition between the web client and server.

 ![task-manager-cassandra](./task-manager-cassandra.png)